Erez707/texas-method/README.md

 ## Notes

 main (overview) page
-	There will be 3 charts and they will have an x-axis representing time (in days) and a y-axis representing intensity. one chart for each exercise:
+	There will be 1 chart and it will have an x-axis representing time (in days) and a y-axis representing intensity.

-		1 volume day
-		1 light day
-		1 intensity day
-	Each chart will have a line for each exercise type (different color for each type):
+	The chart will have a line for each exercise type (different color for each type):
 		Squat
 		OHP
 		Behind-Neck OHP